hairalei/ReadMe/README.md

 # Library

-A book tracking app where you can add books to your read list using API and change reading status anytime.
+A book tracking app where you can add books to your read list using API, change reading status, and save it to your local storage.

 ## Live preview